 Dr. R. Joseph Ponniah

-English Language Teaching; Second Language Acquisition; Reading, Biolinguistics; Language and Gene
+English Language Teaching; Second Language Acquisition; Reading, Biolinguistics; genetic and neuroscience of language

 - R. Joseph Ponniah.
 (2018).
 First-Language reading promotes Second-Language reading and acquisition: Towards a biolinguistics approach.
 In Ponniah.
 R. J. & Venkatasan.
 S (Eds.), The idea and practice of reading.
 Singapore: Springer (pp. 113-124)